 He wouldn’t be the first Japanese (or Japanese American, who were tight-lipped about their incareration experience for a generation) to never discuss the war years.
 My mother to this day is reluctant to relive her childhood during the war (her hometown, the Hokkaido fishing town of Nemuro, was also firebombed in the weeks leading up to Hiroshima).
 When prodded, she’ll describe the final days before Japan’s surrender, when she and other school girls trained with bamboo spears, preparing for the coming hand-to-hand battle to the death with the invading Americans.
 She describes these scenes, and shrugs as if they’re not important.

-My mom has a perfect snippet of Zen-like wisdom to explain her lack of nostalgia about this period in her life: “The past is passed; I only care about the future.”
+My mom has a perfect snippet of Zen-like wisdom to explain her lack of nostalgia about this period in her life: “The past is passed; I only care about today.”

 For me, though, the past is part of my future.
 There’s so much to learn about who I am, and what I believe.
 I’m digging for that knowledge, and hoping I’ll be a better person for the effort.